 We use a lot of single-use plastics in this country and around the world as it relates to food and food storage.
-Food storage is a really easy space we can reduce our waste footprint.
-Reusable food storage options abound and include everything from plastic, glass and stainless steel containers to bees wax wrap, fabric bags, silicone products and more.
-I shared about a handful of my favorite zero waste alternatives that we use in our kitchen.
+Food storage is a really easy space to reduce our waste footprint.
+Reusable food storage options abound and include everything from plastic, glass, and stainless steel containers to bees wax wrap, fabric bags, silicone products and more.
+I shared about a handful of my favorite zero-waste alternatives that we use in our kitchen.

 As far as other types of food storage products, we have a mix of all of the ones I mentioned above.
 I’m a big fan of the fabric bags and silicone lids.
 Some people rave about bees wax wrap, but I think it’s a little hard to use.
 It’s wonderful for wrapping bread and similar products, but I haven’t found that it’s a perfect replacement for plastic wrap when covering bowls to protect ingredients from drying out in the fridge.